America Fantastica: Tim O’Brien

 Mythologies: Stephanie Adams-Santos & Megan Kamalei Kakimoto

-Portland Art Museum Miller Gallery 1119 SW Park Ave, Portland, United States
+Portland Art Museum: Miller Gallery 1119 SW Park Ave, Portland, United States

 Stephanie Adams-Santos's incantatory long poem draws the reader into a dreamworld where the barrier between life and death grows porous, populated by ancestors and spirits.
 Megan Kamalei Kakimoto's debut story collection is a blazing, bodily, raucous journey through contemporary Hawaiian identity and womanhood.
 Moderated by Kayla Kumari Upadhyahya.